NicOfTar/dappergenius/content/books/focus-taijiquan.md

 ---
-title: Focus Taijiquan: A study of the Taijiquan Classics
+title: "Focus Taijiquan: A study of the Taijiquan Classics"
 ---

 \![\](<u>/images/focus-taijiquan-cover.jpg</u> "Focus Taijiquan, A Study of the Taijiquan Classics")